Ethics of artificial intelligence: Role and impact of fiction

-The role of fiction with regards to AI ethics has been a complex one.
-One can distinguish three levels at which fiction has impacted the development of artificial intelligence and robotics: Historically, fiction has prefigured common tropes that have not only influenced goals and visions for AI, but also outlined ethical questions and common fears associated with it.
+The role of fiction in AI ethics has been a complex one.
+One can distinguish three levels at which fiction has impacted the development of AI and robotics: Historically, fiction has prefigured common tropes that have influenced goals and visions for AI and also outlined ethical questions and common fears associated with it.
 During the second half of the twentieth and the first decades of the twenty-first century, popular culture, in particular movies, TV series and video games have frequently echoed preoccupations and dystopian projections around ethical questions concerning AI and robotics.
-Recently, these themes have also been increasingly treated in literature beyond the realm of science fiction.
+Recently, these themes have also been increasingly treated in literature beyond science fiction.
 And, as Carme Torras, research professor at the Institut de Robòtica i Informàtica Industrial (Institute of robotics and industrial computing) at the Technical University of Catalonia notes, in higher education, science fiction is also increasingly used for teaching technology-related ethical issues in technological degrees.